Moala Tautuaa: International career

 In 2015, Tautuaa joined the Gilas Pilipinas 3.0 training pool as a practice player and went with the entire team to Estonia to participate in a pocket tournament.
 He also saw action in the 2015 William Jones Cup where Gilas won the silver medal.

 He would only be eligible to play for any FIBA sanctioned tournament as an alternate naturalized player since he was not able to secure his Philippine passport before he turned 16 years old.

 Player profile

-Tautuaa is a versatile big man.
-He is considered a stretch "five" with ball-handling skills, range, passing abilities and someone who can rack up points, rebounds, assists, blocks, etc., not to mention his penchant for dunks, putbacks, chasing down loose balls and his uncanny basketball IQ.
+Tautuaa is considered a stretch "five" with ball-handling skills, range, passing abilities as well as someone who can rack up points, rebounds, assists, and blocks.
+Additionally, he is known for his dunks, putbacks, ability to chase down loose balls, and basketball IQ.

 Personal life

 Tautuaa's father is Moala Sr. from the Pacific Island nation of Tonga, while his mother is Romanita (née Del Valle), a Filipina, who hails from Taguig.
 He earned a degree in Criminal Justice, and can also speak Tagalog.
 He is often teased with the nickname "Pebbles".